-We have talked a lot about Alexa in the past and I realized I have missed out the most basic tutorial here and that is how you can submit website to Alexa.
-Usually, Alexa pick a new domain itself but it’s always a good idea to submit your site yourself and claim your ownership.
-This way, you can add more details to your Website alexa profile and make it look more professional.
+We have talked a lot about Alexa in the past, and I realized I have missed out the most basic tutorial here, and that is how you can submit website to Alexa.
+Usually, Alexa picks a new domain itself but it’s always a good idea to submit your site yourself and claim your ownership.
+This way, you can add more details to your Website Alexa profile and make it look more professional.

-There is always a controversy behind Alexa ranking, but I believe like many other website ranking tool, Alexa is one of the standard and we have to make sure that we get good listing and ranking on Alexa.
-So this, beginner guide will help you to get started with submission and claiming your site.
+There is always a controversy behind Alexa ranking, but I believe like many other website ranking tool, Alexa is one of the standards and we have to make sure that we get a good listing and ranking on Alexa.
+So this, beginner guide will help you to get started with submission and to claim your site.

 Step by step guide to Submit Website/Blog to Alexa:

-Before we move ahead, for newbies: Alexa is one of the top website which rank Websites globally and shows various ranking factors like Global rank, country based rank, search term query and many more details which are quite informative and important to judge a website.
+Before we move ahead, for newbies: Alexa is one of the top websites which rank Websites globally and shows various ranking factors like Global rank, country based rank, search term query and many more details that are quite informative and important to judge a website.

 Claiming site in Alexa:

 Similarly we do Google domain verification, in Alexa we can upload a file or add a meta tag to claim our domain.
 You can pick any of the method, (Upload a verification file to root of your domain or add meta tag in head section of your site.
 If you are using Thesis theme, simply go to Site Options > Additional scripts and add the complete verification code with meta name there.